Data Analysis with Python: Basics (2025 Guide)

 What plots should I start with in EDA?

 Use histograms for distributions, bar charts for categorical summaries, and line charts for trends over time.
-Only move to more complex plots when they answer a specific question.
+Move to more complex plots only when they answer a specific question.

 How do I share results with non-technical stakeholders?

-Provide one page of key findings with 2–4 charts, a short methodology note, and a clear definition of metrics.
+Provide 2–4 charts with a short summary, definitions of metrics, and a brief methodology note.
 Avoid dumping raw tables without context.

 Key data terms (quick glossary)